batoorsohail/batoorsohail/README.md

 - 📫 How to reach me **sohailshahidi1435@gmail.com**

-- 💬 Ask me about video games and movies
+- 💬 Ask me about video games, movies, and chess

-- 👯 I’m looking to collaborate on React and Ruby on Rails projects
+- 👯 I’m looking to collaborate on MERN stack projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">